Self-actualization: Characteristics of self-actualizers

-A self-actualizer is a person who is living creatively and fully using his or her potentials.
-It refers to the desire for self-fulfillment, namely, to the tendency for him to become actualized in what he is potentially.
+A self-actualizer is a person who is living creatively and fully using their potential.
+It refers to the desire for self-fulfillment, namely, to the tendency for a person to become actualized in what they are potentially.
 Maslow based his theory partially on his own assumptions or convictions about human potential and partially on his case studies of historical figures whom he believed to be self-actualized, including Albert Einstein and Henry David Thoreau.
 He considered self-actualizing people to possess "an unusual ability to detect the spurious, the fake, and the dishonest in personality, and in general to judge people correctly and efficiently."
 Maslow examined the lives of each of these people in order to assess the common qualities that led each to become self-actualized.
 In his studies, Maslow found that self-actualizers really do share similarities.
 He also believed that each of these people had somehow managed to find their core-nature that is unique to them, and is one of the true goals of life.
 Whether famous or unknown, educated or not, rich or poor, self-actualizers tend to fit the following profile.

 Maslow's self-actualizing characteristics are: